mrheltic/Logger/README.md

 - `measurement = (ord(high_byte) << 8) | ord(low_byte)` merges the high byte and the low byte to reconstruct the original measurement.
 The `ord()` function is used to get the integer value of a byte.
 The `<< 8` operation shifts the bits of the high byte 8 places to the left, effectively moving it to the position of the high byte in a 16-bit number.
 The `|` operation is a bitwise OR, which combines the high byte and the low byte into a single 16-bit number.

+For more in-depth information you can visit the python code repository directly: [Serial Mode Logger](https://github.com/mrheltic/Serial-Mode-Logger)

 ### Performance Evaluation

 ## ⛏️ Built Using